ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 ![Audit record for hard-deleted email item](media/harddeleteditem.png)

-### Recovering deleted email items
+### Recover deleted email items

 Users can recover soft-deleted items if the deleted items retention period has not expired.
 In Exchange Online, the default deleted items retention period is 14 days, but admins can increase this setting to a maximum of 30 days.
 Point users to the [Recover deleted items or email in Outlook on the web](https://support.office.com/article/Recover-deleted-items-or-email-in-Outlook-Web-App-C3D8FC15-EEEF-4F1C-81DF-E27964B7EDD4) article for instructions on recovering deleted items.

-As previously explained, admins might be able to recover hard-deleted items if the deleted item retention period has not expired or if the mailbox is on hold, in which case items are retained until the hold duration expires.
+As previously explained, admins may be able to recover hard-deleted items if the deleted item retention period has not expired or if the mailbox is on hold, in which case items are retained until the hold duration expires.
 When you run a content search, soft-deleted and hard-deleted items in the Recoverable Items folder are returned in the search results if they match the search query.
 For more information about running content searches, see [Content Search in Office 365](content-search.md).

 > [!TIP]
 > To search for deleted email items, search for all or part of the subject line that's displayed in the **AffectedItems** field in the audit record.

-## Determining if a user created an inbox rule
+## Determine if a user created an inbox rule

 When users create an inbox rule for their Exchange Online mailbox, a corresponding audit record is saved to the audit log.
 For more information about inbox rules, see: